vaskoGut/Learning/README.md

    5. ### types enums interfaces
       1. What are types, when do we use it?
-       **Types** are definitions of data type.
+       **Types** can be used to describe almost any kind of data,  not only objects. ***INterfaces***are mainly used to describethe shapeofobjects.
 Both're used to define type of data.
 Typescript compiler use it to  detect errors.
       2. What are **Tuples**?
           ```javascript
             let ourTuple: [number, boolean, string];